-I have traveled to 104 countries and every continent apart from Antarctica.
+I have traveled to 105 countries and every continent apart from Antarctica.
 You can see the list of my first 100 countries here.
 Since then I have also been to Rwanda, Azerbaijan, St Lucia, Nepal, Bahrain, Belize, Guatemala, Honduras, El Salvador, Nicaragua, and Panama.
-I’ve created a World Travel Map of every country I’ve visited and my blog posts about each one on the sidebar of the blog.
+I’ve created a World Travel Map of every country I’ve visited and my blog posts about each one.

 How often do you travel?

 It depends on the month, but sometimes I travel up to three or four times, and sometimes I stay in London all month.
-On an average year, I spend around 100 days on the road and take approximately 25 trips.
+In an average year, I spend around 100 days on the road and take approximately 25 trips.
 It keeps me busy!

 What’s been your favorite place you’ve visited?

 That’s the most difficult question I get asked, but I like to say that I prefer different places for different things.
-For beaches, I love the Maldives, for natural beauty, it’s Namibia and Chile, for food I like Spain and Thailand, and for wildlife, it’s Botswana and the Galapagos.
+For beaches, I love the Maldives, for natural beauty, it’s Namibia and Chile, for food I like Mexico and Thailand, and for wildlife, it’s Botswana and the Galapagos.
 My favorite cities are Paris, Hong Kong, London (obviously), and San Francisco (not that I’m biased!).